L.M.Reid is a gardener with lots of experience. This writer has published many gardening articles so you can learn how to grow many plants.

 - Containers need to be watered more often, so keep an eye on them.

 Transplanting the Seedlings into the Ground

-When the seeds have grown to about three inches you can transplant them to the garden
+When the seeds have grown to about 3 inches, you can transplant them to the garden.

 - Prepare the soil by adding some compost and digging in.

 - Rake over to form a neat surface.

 - Take each delicate plant out of the tray and place in the soil.